tim-peterson/R-graphing-statistics/README.md

 `stat_summary()` was used mainly to give the median line a different color than the other border colors.

-If your data.frame, let's say its called `uCT`, has multiple parameters and `na` values because you the row lengths are unequal, you can omit `na` values in the `uCT` data.frame and generate a `BVTV` dataframe of just the BV/TV% data
+If your data.frame, let's say its called `uCT`, has multiple parameters and `na` values because the row lengths are unequal, you can omit `na` values in the `uCT` data.frame and generate a `BVTV` dataframe that is a subset of `uCT` that includes just the BV/TV% data.

 `BVTV <- na.omit(uCT[,c("BV/TV%","X2")])`